Writing on Dogs

 Selection of Writing On Dogs

-The following is a selection of my published articles on dogs.
-I hope you enjoy reading them — more of my writing can be found on Tall And True, an online showcase and forum for writers, readers and publishers.
+The following is a selection of my published articles on dogs — I hope you enjoy reading them.
+You can find more of my writing on the Tall And True writers’ website.

 My local dog club runs a season-ending Fun Day with events designed to be fun and to test the bond between club members and dogs.
 Our most popular competitions include fancy-dress for members and dogs, an agility-type slalom, the waggliest tail, and an event we call the “Ned Kelly”.